Still is still moving to me… ~ Willie Nelson

 This was a stark contrast to what Luis and I were experiencing.
 Inspired by our constant movement—walking, driving, dancing and eating, I expressed to him how passionately I love traveling; how I find calmness within the incessant movement.
 The strangeness of new places and experiences makes me acutely aware of my own habits and assumptions, which I find liberating.
 Movement offers me perspective.
 Perspective creates self-reflection.
 Self-reflection cultivates insight and empathy and so on.

-From Wanderlust, I leave for India.
-From India, I fly to Paris.
-From Paris, back home to New York.
+Colombia, India, Paris, Turkey, Morocco, Greece, Spain, Italy, the UK, New York.
+I’m not sure how many countries I’ve visited, but these are some I love.
 I embrace the mirror that travel provides, holding up infinite reflections of my own identity.
 I bring back experiences, insights and new perspectives for my students.
 In August, I will rest, my stillness holding its whirling wandering history like a passionate pulse.